-If you are in a group or at least two people, you can easily walk on your own, along the old Aqueduct and to the old silver mines or reach the Hacienda San Miguel at only 1 hour from the center.
+If you are in a group or at least two people, you can easily walk on your own, along the old Aqueduct and to the old silver mines, or reach the Hacienda San Miguel only 1 hour from the center.

 The pretty tiny town is also a nice place to walk around and spend a few hours in the plaza where people gather to use the free WIFI.

-You can find decent hotel of all prices and delicious food in the local restaurants.
+You can find decent hotels at all prices and delicious food in the local restaurants.

-You can visit Bernal in one day trip from Queretaro, but if you have time you should stay one night and climb the monolith early morning when the heat is bearable.
-It will take about 1 hour to climb up and 30 minutes down..
+You can visit Bernal on one day trip from Queretaro, but if you have time you should stay one night and climb the monolith early morning when the heat is bearable.
+It will take about 1 hour to climb up and 30 minutes down.

 Mind you won’t be able to get to the top as the last two third are only for experienced climbers.

 Then, once you get back to town you can enjoy walking around the artisan shops and eating the local dish, the “gorditas”, a sort of thick taco made with blue corn and filled with all sorts of “guisados” with meat or vegetable to your liking.